ianmcgowan/ianmcgowan.github.io/_posts/2025-03-29-parsing-json-from-pick-basic.md

 traditional PICK environments don't.

 So how can PICK developers handle JSON effectively?
-In this post, I'll review some existing approaches, discuss the challenges, and share a practical method that works smoothly in PICK Basic.
+In this post, I'll review some existing approaches, discuss the challenges, and share a practical method that works efficiently in PICK Basic.

 ## Common JSON Parsing Techniques